Best Nurse Practitioner Programs in Kentucky for 2026

 • 16 to 31 credit hours depending on gap analysis

-• Requires MSN, DNP, or PhD from an accredited program
+• Requires MSN, DNP, or PhD in nursing

 Visit Website